 Toxoplasmosis usually causes only mild symptoms in healthy adults.
 If a woman becomes infected during her pregnancy it can have devastating effects on the unborn fetus.
 Every pregnant woman who shares her home with a cat should request a blood test to look for antibodies to Toxoplasmosis.
 This test will determine if you have had past exposure to the parasite.
 A past infection means there is little to no risk of you passing toxoplasmosis on to your unborn baby.
 If you haven’t had prior exposure it will be necessary for your partner clean litter trays during your pregnancy.
 It takes between 24-48 hours for the cysts to become infective.
 Clean litter trays every day to eliminate the risk of infection.

 Humans can also become infected by handling (and eating) raw or undercooked meat and vegetables.
 Thoroughly cook meat and wash your hands and utensils after contact with raw meat.
-There is a greater risk of you becoming infected with Toxoplasmosis from raw and undercooked meat than there is from your cat if kept indoors.
+Raw and under-cooked meat post a bigger risk.

 Caused by fungi, not a worm ringworm is more a nuisance than a danger.
 Ringworm can be hard to get rid of, however, with stringent environmental cleanup, and the use of anti-fungal cream, it is possible to eliminate.
 If you have an indoor cat who has had the all clear from your vet, there is little chance of you or your baby catching this.
 Ringworm is more common in kittens and cats living in overcrowded conditions.